infused-kim/kb_zmk_ps2_mouse_trackpoint_driver/README.md

 The pre-compiled version is configured for a corne keyboard, but should be compatible with any keyboard that uses the same pins (such as Chocofi and many more).

 You can also use it to test your TrackPoint with a breadboard if you are still in the design stage of your keyboard.

+You can find the pins that can be used for the TP with the pre-compiled firmware in the [example zmk-config's readme](https://github.com/infused-kim/kb_zmk_ps2_mouse_trackpoint_driver-zmk_config/#1-pre-built-firmware).

 ### 3.3.
 How to set up your zmk-config for the driver